valyala/fasthttp/README.md

   `string()` if you prefer working with strings instead of byte slices.
   But be aware that this has non-zero overhead.

-- _Which GO versions are supported by fasthttp?_
+- _Which Go versions are supported by fasthttp?_

   We support the same versions the Go team supports.
-  Currently that is Go 1.25.x and newer.
+  Go 1.26.0 or newer is required.
+CI tests Go 1.26.x and Go 1.27.x.
-  Older versions might work, but won't officially be supported.

 - _Please provide real benchmark data and server information_